raviqqe/ein-design/design_decisions.md

 # Design decisions

-## No standard library written in foregin languages
+## No standard library written in foreign languages

-- If standard libraries are written in another language, both languages need to support all the backends.
+- If standard libraries are written in another language, both languages need to support all the backend.

 ### Pros